 The group did not support that the implementation of new AEMO template for reasons previously raised by participants e.g. difficulty in referencing, difficulty in determining material changes from format/template changes.
 The group recommended given tight timeframes that the format does not change as everyone is familiar with the existing Procedures.

 AEMO will share the views of the WG regarding the use of new templates internally, however noted that AEMO’s position was unlikely to change.

+Participants noted any change in document template formats is an IEC decision and matter that would be taken up with IEC members for direction.

 5. Next Steps